Vietnam travel guide - Rusty Compass

 Vietnam reopened its borders to international travellers in March 2022.

-Vietnam has announced long overdue improvements to its tourist visa processes.
-These took effect on 15 August 2023.
+In 2023, Vietnam announced long overdue improvements to its tourist visa processes.
+But loads of travellers are still falling afoul of an overly complicated process.
 For many travellers (ASEAN residents, Europeans, Brits), getting into Vietnam is process-free and straightforward.
 If you are travelling from these jurisdictions, please check latest visa waiver rules.

-Many of our readers are from the US, Australia and New Zealand and there is an e-visa process required for nationals from these countries.
+Many of our readers are from the US, Australia and New Zealand and there is an e-visa process required for nationals from these countries (and many other countries).
 We are aware of huge numbers of travellers falling afoul of the e-visa process.
 It feels like it's been designed to trip up tourists and force an expensive late amendment.
-Many travellers are forced to cancel arrangements.
+Many travellers are forced to cancel arrangements, others accept an extortionate late visa fee for a fresh visa after some minor error in their application ($300US and more).
 If you are applying for an e-visa, please ensure your application is EXACTLY as per your passport (including middle name).

 Please note that there are many suspect websites (including some fake Vietnam government websites) providing visa information.
 Many of them are platformed in Google ads and Google includes many fake and otherwise dubious Vietnam visa websites in its search results.
 Regrettably, the official website at this link, does a poor job in conveying key information to prospective travellers.
 We have not found an official tourist-friendly visa information resource.

-Happily, Vietnam is a much more welcoming place to visit than you might assume from the Immigration website.
+Happily, once you arrive, Vietnam is a much more welcoming place to visit than you might assume from the Immigration website.

 Countries enjoying a visa waiver, including ASEAN countries, Europe and the UK and others.
 Most of these now enjoy 45 day multiple entry access from August 15 2023.PLEASE CHECK THE CONDITIONS APPLICABLE TO YOUR PASSPORT.